DAY ONE: NOVEMBER 7

 - Implementing & Integrating the 10-Point College & Career Readiness Plan™️

 The CFES team and our partners work closely with school-based educators to build and strengthen college and career readiness cultures.
 Through the implementation of mentoring programs, exposure to college and career pathways, and skill development, CFES Scholars rely on the 10-Point College and Career Readiness Plan, which allows them to prepare for their education pathways and future careers.
 In this workshop, you will learn best practices for implementing each of the 10 points in age-appropriate ways.

 - The New Leadership Paradigm

-5:20-5:30pm: Day One Wrap up, Ron Rix, Program Director, CFES Brilliant Pathways
+5:20-5:30pm: Day One Wrap up, Ron Rix, Program Director

-DAY TWO: OCTOBER 26
+DAY TWO: NOVEMBER 8

-9:45-10:45am: Breakout Sessions
+Breakout Sessions (9:45-10:45am)

 - Building a High-Impact School/College Partnership

-For 30 years, CFES schools have leveraged partnerships with more than 400 colleges to benefit their students, families, and educators.
+For 31 years, CFES schools have leveraged partnerships with over 400 colleges to benefit their students, families, and educators.
 Partnerships can help teachers understand what’s happening today in college classrooms, educate students and their families about where to find resources to pay for college, and familiarize first-gen students about what to expect as they navigate the higher ed pathway.
 Learn valuable lessons from CFES school/college partnerships, including a partnership with the University of Vermont that opened the university’s doors to 400 students from the Bronx.

-12:00pm: Day Two Wrap up, Ron Rix, Program Director, CFES Brilliant Pathways
+12:00pm: Day Two Wrap up, Ron Rix, Program Director